New Vision Allied Health

 -

-• Be in grade 12 planning to graduate the same year enrolled in New Vision program;
+•Planning to graduate the same year enrolled in the New Vision program

 •Students may be required to submit medical history forms prior to being placed in rotation sites